-Anne-Marie Fortier supervises 6 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Anne-Marie Fortier supervises 5 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Student research profiles

-The overarching question that connects my work concerns the relationship between individual subjectivities, and cultural, social and political formations.
-More specifically, my research examines processes of subject formation in relation to community and governing practices that seek to stabilise collective identities in the face of migration.
-I have explored these processes in contexts such as migrant community formation; multiculturalism, cohesion and integration; queer diasporas; national genetic genealogies; and, currently, the citizenship naturalisation process (funded by the British Academy).
+The overarching question that connects my work concerns the relationship between individual subjectivities and cultural, social and political formations.
+My research examines processes of subject formation in relation to governing practices that seek to stabilise identities in the face of migration.
+I have explored these processes in contexts such as migrant community formation; multiculturalism, cohesion and integration; queer diasporas; national genetic genealogies; and, currently, the citizenship naturalisation process in England (funded by the British Academy and the Leverhulme Trust).

 Current doctoral supervision: